benmfaul/XRTB/README.md

 Step 3
 -------------------------------------------------
 Now edit ./database.json.
-Do a global replace of "localhost", to your domain name or actual IP address of your instance.
+Do a global replace of "localhost", with your domain name or actual IP address of your instance.

 Step 4